 Any medium-sized container is perfect as long as it has never contained chemicals or other toxic materials.
 The container needs drainage holes to prevent the plant from standing in waterlogged soil.
 You can also attach casters to the bottom if you want to be able to easily move your container grown poppies.

-Container grown poppies should be placed where they will receive full sun for 6-8 hours a day.
+Container grown poppies should be placed where they will receive full sun for six to eight hours a day.
 Provide afternoon shade if you live in a region that experiences extreme heat.

 How to Care for Potted Poppy Plants